chengfu5/jetblue-jfk-analysis/README.md

 The project successfully builds a machine learning model that confirms this hypothesis.
 This model is then used as a predictive engine to run simulations that quantify the potential savings from operational improvements and provide a data-drive approach for scheduling optimization.

+In addition, a Flight Delay Forecasting Model using Time Series Analysis was performed to shift the focus from individual flight segments to daily flight operational trends.
+The goal here was to forecast the average daily departure delay at JFK which can better enable resource planning and crew scheduling.

 ## Data

 * `departures.csv`: All JetBlue departures from JFK in 2023